-• Time-of-Use (TOU)
+- Time-of-Use (TOU)

-- Demand Charges (non-coincident and coincident peak)
+- Demand Charges (non-coincident and coincident pe

 - Grid Access Charges

 - Fixed Subscription Fees

 - Minimum Bills

 - Critical Peak Pricing

 - Seasonal / Tiered Pricing

-- Reduced or Increased Customer Charges
+- Reduced Customer Charges

 - Commodity vs. Delivery / overlapping price signals

 - VDER Stack Prosumer Rate Option

 - Market Based Energy and Capacity Supply

-The categories of costs (i.e. customer, distribution, transmission, and generation) to include in each rate component, the percentage of each type of cost to recover, and TOU periods must be justified and supported by data.
-As the list demonstrates, there are many potential rate design options to consider.
-Thus, to move forward expeditiously, a reasonable approach is to select several of the most promising options from the list above for initial study.
+The categories of costs (i.e. customer, distribution, transmission, and generation) to include in each rate component, as well as the percentage of each type of cost to recover, must be justified and supported by data.
+TOU periods should also be established to reflect actual system usage.
+Statistical analyses should be considered to determine the months and hours in which the system is most likely to peak to define hours for collecting generation and transmission costs.